Understanding Dental Emergencies and What We Can Do For You

 - The first step is to call the dentist;

-- Lift the crown tooth and rinse it under warm water.
+- Hold the tooth by the crown and rinse it under warm water.
 DO NOT touch the root;

-- If possible, put it back in its place - if not, put it in the cheek bag;
+- If possible, put it back in its place - if not, put it inside your cheek;

 - If the tooth cannot be put in the mouth, put the tooth in a cup of milk, saliva, or water as a last resort.
-It is important not to dry the tooth.
 It is important not to dry the tooth;

 - Go to the dentist, quickly and safely.